 Tonya is a member of Utah Sighthounds, Utah Valley Kennel Club, Harp and Hound Magazine, Scottish Deerhound Club of America, Rocky Mountain Irish Wolfhound Association, and Irish Wolfhound Club of America.

-Tonya has been a member of Good Dog for over 3 years
+Tonya has been a member of Good Dog for almost 4 years

 Tonya was screened for responsible practices and has been a member since 2022.